TimSC/cppo5m/README.md

 		osmData.SaveToO5m(outfi);
 		outfi.close();
 	}

+To get started using as a library, start by looking at example.cpp, examplexml.cpp and exampleosmchange.cpp.

 o5mconvert is a conversion tool modelled after osmconvert.
 It only supports o5m and osm so far.
 It is mainly useful for testing.
 Compressed input is not supported but streaming from the console is: